Faster Parallel Batch-Dynamic Algorithms for Low Out-Degree Orientation: Technical Overview

 \begin{enumerate} \item[(R1)] Counters cannot lose weight if their weight is below the threshold, and counters above the threshold cannot drop below it.
 Formally: $\forall x, u'(x) \ge \min(u(x), T).$ \item[(R2)] The total weight of the counters cannot increase: $\sum_x u'(x) \leq \sum_x u(x).$ \item[(R3)] No counter may exceed the threshold by more than the cap: $\forall x, u'(x) \le T + H.$ \end{enumerate}

 We illustrate a valid move in Figure \ref{fig:counterMoves}.
 We say that $(u_1,u_2,\dots,u_f)$ is a valid game sequence if for each step $t \in [f-1]$, there exists some $T_t$ such that $u_t \to_{T_t} u_{t+1}$.
-In Section \ref{sec:counter-game}, we prove that during any valid game sequence, the maximum counter weight is bounded.
-Formally, we prove the following theorem.
+In Section \ref{sec:counter-game}, we prove the following theorem.

 \begin{restatable}{thm}{counterLimit} Suppose that all counters start at weight $Y > H$.
 The max counter weight during any valid game sequence is $O(Y + H\log n)$. \end{restatable}